 A quiet room is available to support students with disabilities who require rest for disability related or medical reasons.
 Meet with your case manager to determine eligibility and to gain access to the room.

 Students request digital copies of textbooks, or other forms of alternate formats, through a secure online form (only students who are eligible for the service will receive a link).
 Students must submit their requests as soon as possible because digital copies or alternative format texts can take time to obtain or produce.

 Student Accessibility Services works with the Brock library and publishers around the world to provide accessible texts and research materials in digital format, large print, and braille for students with perceptual disabilities.

-OASIS is the online information system available to all registered SAS students.
+The OASIS online information system is available to all registered SAS students.

 - View upcoming appointments;

 - Submit a returning student update for a new term (if eligible);